tomakita/RetroCheck/example/README.md

         System.out.println("Serving request for user id = " + userId);

-        // Due to mocking, this is actually a call to MockMetricsClient.emit. metricsClient.emit();
+        // Due to mocking, this is actually a call to MockMetricsClient.emit.
+		// If this is your first read of this document, feel free to ignore this. metricsClient.emit();

         return findUserStatus(userId);